Practice Policies & Patient Information

 Primary Care Network

 The objective of primary care networks (PCNs) is for group practices together to create more collaborative workforces which ease the pressure of GP’s, leaving them better able to focus on patient care.
-The aim is that by July 2019, all areas within England will be covered by a PCN.
+Hereford Medical Group is a single practice PCN.

 Primary Care Networks form a key building block of the NHS long-term plan.
 Bringing general practices together to work at scale has been a policy priority for some years for a range of reasons, including improving the ability of practices to recruit and retain staff; to manage financial and estates pressures; to provide a wider range of services to patients and to more easily integrate with the wider health and care system.